key2long/LeetCode-recording/readme.txt

-This is the record aboute leetcode
+This is the record about leetcode